icicleio/icicle/src/Promise/README.md

 ### PromiseInterface

 All promise objects implement `Icicle\Promise\PromiseInterface`, which provides a variety of functions for registering callbacks to receive the resolution value of a promise.
+While the primary promise implementation is `Icicle\Promise\Promise`, several other classes in this component also implement `Icicle\Promise\PromiseInterface`.

 #### PromiseInterface->then()